 The text input name you can actually change to whatever you'd like, be sure to make the necessary adjustments to your Google CSE code, so it knows to look for the query string by that variable name.

-By including a form like the one above on your homepage or in your top navigation, your users will now have easy access to your Custom Search Engine!
+By including a form like the one above on your homepage or in your top navigation, your readers will now have easy access to your Custom Search Engine!

 You can exclude one category--and all of its contents--from search automatically using our Exclude category from search setting.

 You can also always exclude individual articles from search using the "Exclude from search results" checkbox in the article.

 When you create an article using the option to Share content from an existing article, it is considered a "child" article (the original is considered the "parent".)
 By default, child articles are excluded from search.

 To enable child articles to show up in search:

 - Go to Settings > Search.

 - Next to Shared content articles, uncheck the box next to Prevent child articles from being searched.